 Can I transfer my company stock from my qualified plan into another 401(k) or IRA and take advantage of NUA rules later?

-No. NUA treatment is only available when the stocks are transferred out of the original employer’s qualified plan.
+No, you can not transfer company stock from your qualified plan into another 401k or IRA.
+NUA treatment is only available when the stocks are transferred out of the original employer’s qualified plan.
 NUA is also not an “all-or-nothing” proposition.
-While all assets must leave the employer qualified plans to take advantage of NUA, you can pick and choose which shares you want to qualify for NUA.
-Any stock not used for NUA can be distributed outright or rolled into an IRA or into your new employer’s 401(k).
+While all assets must leave the employer-qualified plans to take advantage of NUA, you can pick and choose which shares you want to qualify for NUA.
+Any stock not used for Net Unrealised Appreciation can be distributed outright or rolled into an IRA or into your new employer’s 401(k).

 How do I know if the NUA rules make sense for me?